Faculty Council approved—01/25/2017 (last updated 10/31/2018: see log of updates at end of document)

 The Phase 1 and Phase 2 Committees are standing subcommittees of the Curriculum Committee and will serve as "operations" committees to implement the policies and action items as directed by the Curriculum Committee.
 The Phase Committees will engage in discussions of pedagogy and best practices as necessary, and attend to the practical details of running an efficient curriculum on a day-to-day basis, and attend to any other functions specified by the Curriculum Committee or specified in this policy.
 Pursuant to these duties, Phase Committees may adopt policies for course or clerkship operations, subject to approval by the Curriculum Committee.

 Minutes of the proceedings shall be kept and circulated to their memberships.

-The Phase 1 Committee will consist of the year 1 and 2 course directors, The Senior Associate Dean for Curriculum (or designee), any Associate Deans with responsibility for curriculum supervision, development, or evaluation, and two students, one from each of the first two years to be appointed by Medical Student Polity.
+The Phase 1 Committee will consist of the year 1 and 2 course directors, the Senior Associate Dean for Curriculum (or designee), any Associate Deans with responsibility for curriculum supervision, development, or evaluation, and two students, one from each of the first two years to be appointed by Medical Student Polity.
 The committee will select one of the course directors to serve as committee chair.
-The chair will serve a two-year term beginning in the fall, and will be eligible for reelection.
+The chair will serve a two-year term beginning in the fall, and will be eligible for reelection for up to two consecutive terms.
+There is an option to be elected again in the future.
+In the event that the chair is no longer the course director, a new chair will be selected by the committee.
 Staff from the Office of Curriculum and Office of Academic Affairs may be included by the Senior Associate Dean for Curriculum as ex officio members.